 Plastic Surgeries for Teens

 More teenagers are seeking plastic surgery treatment than ever before.
-It is hard to believe that 64,000 children between 13-19 years of age had plastic surgery last year.
+It is hard to believe that 229,000 children between 13-19 years of age had plastic surgery in 2017.
 Teens typically want plastic surgery to improve physical characteristics that they feel are flawed as they want to fit in with their peers.

 Something like severe acne with scarring makes a teen very self conscious.
 Generally it is also thought that the pressure from Hollywood movie stars and the models make the teenagers feel like they don’t measure up.
 The most commonly requested surgeries are rhinoplasties. beast augmentation, male breast reduction, ear surgery and dermabrasion.
 There are other noninvasive surgeries in addition to dermabrasion, such as chemical peels and laser skin resurfacing to treat acne scars.